 Favourite cake: Carrot

-I’ve edited customer magazines, brochures, books and web content for a wide range of brands, including Aston Martin, BMW, Jaguar, Mercedes-Benz, Panasonic and RBS.
+I’ve worked on a host of multi-channel content for a wide range of brands in the automotive, finance, real estate and luxury sectors.
 Creative, dynamic, expert… These are three words I use to describe the person I want to be when I grow up.

 Perfect Sunday: I win my first Formula 1 race, driving for Ferrari.
 At Monaco or Spa.
 Either would be fine.